laurartucker/coding-challenge/README.md

 #### External Links
 Every link listed as an absolute URL will displayed under external links.
 When clicked on, UI will analyze said link.

+NOTE: A site might include itself as a link - not just '/', but the full, absolute URL.
+Given this link is actually the same as what's being analyzed, an arguement could be made to class this as an internal link.
+At this time, if a link is included in its absolute form, it is classed as an external link.

 NOTE: External links include mailto: and tel: anchors.
 Since they are external links, they are included.
 WHen clicked on, they will be analyzed but UI9000 will reject the URL.